mahalia-bone/mahalia-utils/README.md

 # mahalia-utils

-This package contains the customizations for the Mahalia Hearing Aid Research system.
+This package contains customizations for the _Mahalia_ hearing aid research system, a GNU/Linux distribution for ARM devices based on [Debian](https://www.debian.org/) and [openMHA](https://github.com/HoerTech-gGmbH/openMHA).

-[Please click here to read the User Guide](docs/mahalia-distro.md) for more information on how to use the Mahalia system.
+Please read our documentation on [how to use the Mahalia system](docs/mahalia-distro.md) and [how to build Mahalia images](docs/mahalia-build.md).

 # Building mahalia-utils